tiprankstipranks

 Supply chain disruptions could interrupt product manufacturing and increase product costs.

 Our operating model entails generating the majority of our revenue from the import and distribution of our vendors' products.
-While we have taken measures to diversify and expand our supplier network, our reliance on third-party manufacturers outside the U.S. to produce most of our products could negatively impact our operations and financial results during global supply chain disruptions.
-Further international conflicts, such as the recent ones in the Middle East and Asia, could impact important trade routes, resulting in increased lead times for shipments and elevated freight costs, and suppressed margin.
-Additionally, failure to adequately source and timely ship our products to the U.S. and then onwards to customers could lead to lost potential revenue, failure to meet customer demand, strained relationships with customers, and diminished brand loyalty.
+While we have taken measures to diversify and expand our supplier network, our reliance on third-party manufacturers outside the U.S. to produce most of our products could negatively impact our business during global supply chain disruptions.
+Further international conflicts, such as the recent ones in the Middle East and Asia, could impact important trade routes, resulting in increased lead times for shipments, elevated freight costs, and suppressed margin.
+Additionally, failure to adequately source and timely ship our products to the U.S. and then onwards to customers could lead to failure to meet customer demand, loss of potential revenue, strained relationships with customers, and diminishing brand loyalty.

 Supply Chain - Risk 4